 If moreover $||T_{\kappa}|| < \infty$, then

 and if $\sup_{x,y,n}\kappa_n(x,y) < \infty$, then also

 \end{theorem}

-\paragraph{Adaptation to our setting.} Our next aim is to show that conditionally on $V_n$, the random graph $G_{BD}(1,n)$ is a particular case of the general setting described above.
-In fact, we work on the event $\cQ_n = \{||V_n|-2\eps n|\leq n^{2/3}\}$, which allows us to use the more convenient expression~\eqref{eq p_ij under cA_n} for $p_{ij}$.
-Despite the fact that this choice leads to a certain rescaling (e.g. the sequence $\mathbf{x}_n$ has only $|V_n|$ terms), no substantial modifications are needed to apply the theorems from~\cite{BolJanRio05}.
+\paragraph{Adaptation to our setting.} Our next aim is to show that, conditionally on $V_n$, the random graph $G_{BD}(1,n)$ is a particular instance of the general setting described above.
+We work on the event $\cQ_n = \{||V_n|-2\eps n|\leq n^{2/3}\}$, which allows us to use the more convenient expression~\eqref{eq p_ij under cA_n} for $p_{ij}$. \lyu{Apart from} the fact that this choice leads to a certain rescaling (the sequence $\mathbf{x}_n$ has only $|V_n|$ terms), no substantial modifications are needed to apply the theorems from~\cite{BolJanRio05}.

 First of all, for any $i < j \le |V_n|$, $p_{ij}$ can be rewritten as